Resonance Disorders

 Comprehensive Assessment

-Consistent with the World Health Organization's (WHO) International Classification of Functioning, Disability and Health (ICF) framework (ASHA, 2023; WHO, 2001), assessment is conducted to identify and describe
+Consistent with the World Health Organization’s International Classification of Functioning, Disability and Health (ICF) framework (ASHA, 2023; World Health Organization, 2001), assessment is conducted to identify and describe

 • impairments in body structure and function, including underlying strengths and weaknesses related to resonance factors that affect communication performance;